-My record of outreach and mentoring stems from a central motivation, to give others the guidance and support that was critical for my own success.
-Below is a list of my contributions to academic diversity, which I am continually looking to add to…
+My record of outreach and mentoring to underrepresented communities stems from a central motivation, to give others the guidance and support that was critical for my own success

 - Member, Diversity Committee for the American Society of Ichthyologists and Herpetologists.
 2017-present.